The Evolution of Management Thought and the Evolution of Management Theories

 - Seebohm Rowntree – United Kingdom

 The Classical Theory

-During the classical period, management thought was focused on job content, standardization, the division of labor, and scientific approach towards organization.
-It also was closely related to the industrial revolution as well as the rise of large-scale enterprise.
+During the classical period, management thought was focused on job content, standardization, the division of labor, and a scientific approach towards the organization.
+It also was closely related to the industrial revolution as well as the rise of large-scale enterprises.